This section will provide answers to common questions about our courses.

 Where do students live?

-All of the students on these courses live in modern boarding accommodation on the campus of Blundell’s School.
-Westlake House has completely separate wings for boys’ and girls’ bedrooms.
-Most of the rooms are singles or have two beds.
-There are mixed lounges in the middle of the building, with wide-screen television and games.
-House Staff live in the boarding houses and look after the students.
+All of the students on these courses live in single-sex boarding accommodation on the campus of Wellington School.
+Most rooms contain two beds but there are some larger rooms containing 3-6 beds (normally used for younger students).
+The boarding houses have comfortable lounges with television, WiFi and games.
+House Staff live in the boarding houses and look after students.

 What about laundry?